ACCESS-NRI/ESMValTool-workflow/live_cmoriser_doc/tutorial_cmoriser.md

 Live-cmoriser(also known as on-the-fly-cmoriser) in ESMValTool is a tool to autimatically convert raw output of a model to a format which can be load by ESMValTool.

-In this case, our live-cmoriser for ACCESS-ESM can read and convert ACCESS-ESM1_5 raw data which stored in group `p73`, so that NCI users can evaluate ACCESS raw data by ESMValTool without any complicate cmorise as a pre-process.
+In this case, our live-cmoriser for ACCESS-ESM can read and convert ACCESS-ESM1_5 raw data, so that NCI users can evaluate ACCESS raw data by ESMValTool without any complicate cmorise as a pre-process.

 ### How to use live-cmoriser on Gadi

 #### Pre-requisites

-For ACCESS-ESM1_5 raw data, you need to be a member of project `p73`.
+For ACCESS-ESM1_5 raw data, ACCESS users can use data in project `zv30`, or their own output from ACCESS model, just make sure those data been stored in the same directory structure as ACCESS model output.

 For ESMValTool, you need to be a member of project `xp65`.